hssmalo/steampunkfantasy/rules.md

 # Angles
 All units are always facing one specific direction, noted as forward.
 Then all units has a front, front-side (Right), frond-side (left), back-side (Right), back-side(left) and and back angle.

 Some values and stats depend on the angle you are using.
-All stats dependent on angles is divided into 4, separated by /-symbol.
+All stats dependent on angles is divided into 4, noted as [4,3,2,1].
 The first entry is front, the second is front-side (both left and right), the third entry is back-side(both left and right) and fourth is back.

 *Firing* *angles*:
 \* indicates firing angle is allowed, - indicates firing with that weapon is not allowed in that angle.
 Anything going to the front hex-side is considered in front, and anything tracing line of sight through side-front hex-side is considered front-side etc. Shots directly inbetween front and front-side are considered on-edge of firing angle, and can be used but at a penalty (see to-hit table).

-\*/-/-/-   Can fire in front only \
+[true, false, false, false] Can fire in front only \
-\*/\*/\*/\*   Can fire in any direction \
+[true, true, true, true]   Can fire in any direction \

 *Armor*:
 Use the armor value which your target is using.
-4/3/3/2   has 4 armor in front, 3 in front-side, 3 in back-side and 2 in back.
+[4,3,3,2]   has 4 armor in front, 3 in front-side, 3 in back-side and 2 in back.

 Any shot where line of sight can be traced through the front of the target is considered hitting the target in front and so forth.
 If a shot can be traced on the exact border between two angles, the attacker may choose where to apply the hit.

-Any stat which is not divided in 4 groups is assumed to be identical for all 6 angles.
+Any stat which is not divided in 4 groups is assumed to be identical for all angles.

 *Fixed* *Weapons*

 Some models, instead of having onr raotating gun have multiple guns pointing at different dirrections.
 In this case, each gun is treated as only being able to fire  in the given direction, but when the weapon system is fired, all are fired simultainiously at different direction.
 In this case a number indicated the number of shots/weapons being able to fire in the given dirrection.

 For example \
-x2/x1/x1/-
+[x2,x1,x1/-]
 indicates that the unit may fire 2 times in front, one in front-side left, once in front-side right, once in back side right and once in back side left.